marcio-pessoa/Escriba/README.md

 #### Spindle
 Spindle are controled using PWM PIN 11 to drive the tool.

-Use the command Sxxx (xxx between 0 and 255) to:
+Use the command Sxxx (xxx between 0 and 2500) to:
-  - Set laser intensity.
+  - Set laser (2500 mW) intensity.
   - Rotate servo between 0 and 180 degrees.

 ##### M3